jupyterhub/zero-to-jupyterhub-k8s/doc/source/extending-jupyterhub.rst

 Expanding and contracting the size of your cluster
 --------------------------------------------------

-You can easily change the scale up (or down) the size of your cluster to meet demand (or save cost when it is not being used).
+You can easily scale up or down your cluster's size to meet usage demand or to save cost when the cluster is not being used.
+Use the ``resize`` command and provide a new cluster size as a command line option ``--size``:

 .. code-block:: bash